|Location:||Westmoreland County, Virginia|

 Excavation History, Procedure, and Methods

-In the Spring of 1976, the Virginia Research Center for Archaeology (VRCA) was contracted to conduct a survey of the entire Stratford Plantation to create a catalog of archaeological resources.
+In the Spring of 1976, the Virginia Research Center for Archaeology (VRCA) was contracted to conduct a survey of the entire Stratford Plantation to create a catalog of archaeological resources at Stratford Hall.
 Survey fieldwork was carried out in three phases.
 Phase I consisted of surface inspection of plowed fields at 15-to-20 foot intervals.
 Areas under vegetation, pasture, and woodland were subsurface tested with shovel test pits (STPs) roughly placed on 20-foot centers (Neiman 1979:36).

 Phase II of the survey was designed to provide a more refined idea of the size, complexity, and date of the site tested in Phase I. An attempt was made to leave sealed archaeological contexts as intact as possible.
 Since the research project was to be focused on the colonial period, the seventeenth and eighteen century sites were prioritized (Neiman 1979:2).
 The context information from the Phase I and Phase II excavations have not been entered into DAACS.